 How to Make Panko Thin-Cut Chicken Breasts

-Place a chicken breast on a cutting board and hold it flat with one hand.
-With the other hand, use a sharp knife to slice the chicken in half horizontally.
+Step 1: Place a chicken breast on a cutting board and hold it flat with one hand.
+Use the other hand to slice the chicken in half horizontally with a sharp knife.

 Season both sides of the thin-sliced chicken with salt and black pepper.

-Place chicken breasts on the prepared baking sheet.
+Step 7: Place chicken breasts on baking sheets lined with parchment paper.
 Spray the tops of the chicken with nonstick cooking spray.

-Bake for 15-20 minutes or until the internal temperature reaches 165 when an instant-read thermometer is inserted into the thickest part of the chicken.
+Bake at 400 for 15-20 minutes or until the internal temperature reaches 165 when an instant-read thermometer is inserted into the thickest part of the chicken.